Osteopathy

 Osteopathy received statutory recognition under the Osteopaths Act in 1993 which means that patients visiting an Osteopath have the same safeguards as when they consult a doctor or dentist.

-Osteopaths use their hands both to investigate the underlying causes of pain and to carry out treatment using a variety of techniques.
+Osteopaths use their hands both to investigate the starting point of your problem and to assist your recovery using a variety of techniques.
 These may include, but is not restricted to:

 • High Velocity Low Amplitude thrust Techniques